angular/components/src/lib/form-field/form-field.md

 Hint labels are specified in one of two ways: either by using the `hintLabel` property of `<mat-form-field>`, or by adding a `<mat-hint>` element inside the form field.
-When adding a hint via the `hintLabel` property it will be treated as the start hint.
+When adding a hint via the `hintLabel` property, it will be treated as the start hint.
 Hints added via the `<mat-hint>` hint element can be added to either side by setting the `align` property on `<mat-hint>` to either `start` or `end`.
 Attempting to add multiple hints to the same side will raise an error.